-Emmys 2019 Nominations List: Game Of Thrones, Marvelous Mrs Maisel, Chernobyl & Others Nominated!
+Emmys 2019 Nominees: Game Of Thrones, Marvelous Mrs Maisel, Chernobyl & Others In The Run!

 Actress in a Short Form Comedy or Drama Series

-Jessica Hecht, "Special"
+Jessica Hecht, Special

-Punam Patel, "Special"
+Punam Patel, Special

 Short Form Nonfiction or Reality Series